-First, we coded which of these papers made inferences, or summary statements about past research informing the research problem.
-We also recorded the summary terms used to summarize past research and categorized these terms into frequency (i.e., "most studies in literature X show Y", or "most studies on topic X use paradigm Y") and variability terms3 (i.e., "on the one hand X, on the other hand Y").
-We also coded which features of the literature these summary statements described (results; theories; aspects of the phenomenon; study design, methodology, and measures).
-Second, we coded whether these judgments can be considered precise and transparent, which we consider necessary but not sufficient conditions to evaluate the truthfulness, or validity of research problems.
-We adapted the Oxford Dictionary of English definition of precision as "the quality, condition, or fact of being exact and accurate" and the Merriam Webster definition of transparency as "characterized by visibility or accessibility of information".
+Coding process.
+First, we coded which of these articles made inferences, or summary statements, about past research informing the research problem.
+We also recorded the summary terms used to summarize past research and categorized these terms into frequency (i.e., "most studies in literature X show Y" or "most studies on topic X use paradigm Y") and variability terms3 (i.e., "on the one hand X, on the other hand Y").
+We also coded which features of the literature these summary statements described (results; theories; aspects of the phenomenon;

+study design, methodology, and measures).
+Second, we coded whether these judgments can be considered precise and transparent, which we consider necessary but not sufficient conditions for evaluating the truthfulness, or validity, of research problems.
+We defined precise as "the quality, condition, or fact of being exact and accurate" (Oxford English Dictionary, n.d.) and transparent as "characterized by visibility or accessibility of information" (Merriam-Webster, n.d.).

-The two first authors and a research assistant reviewed the 100 randomly selected papers and coded all text sections that made "inferences about past research informing the research problem", following a pre-registered coding scheme (available at https://osf.io/79qdr/?view_only=7c0776b29a674777af6f20704a0c7a7c).
+We reviewed the 100 randomly selected articles and coded all text sections that made "inferences about past research informing the research problem" following a preregistered coding scheme (available at https://osf.io/79qdr/?view_only=7c0776b29a674777af6f20704a0c 7a7c).
 Any coding disagreements were resolved through discussions.

 We coded text that both made empirical inferences about past research and that was also used by the authors to generate a research problem.
-For example, we coded the following sentence in West et al. (2014, p.
-826) because it both includes a frequency-type judgment about past research and informs the definition of the research problem: "Although previous studies have documented negative effects of perceived anxiety on cross-group relationships, to date, few studies have explored underlying psychological mechanisms that may account for these effects."
-The term "few studies" constitutes an inference about the frequency of mechanism-testing study designs in the literature, and this informs the research problem as the authors "sought to isolate one mechanism" of these relationships (West et al., 2014, p.
+For example, we coded the following sentence in West et al. (2014) because it includes a frequency-type judgment about past research and informs the definition of the research problem: "Although previous studies have documented negative effects of perceived anxiety on cross-group relationships, to date, few studies have explored underlying psychological mechanisms that may account for these effects" (p.
+826).
+The phrase "few studies" constitutes an inference about the frequency of mechanismtesting study designs in the literature, and this informs the research problem as the authors "sought to isolate one mechanism" of these relationships (West et al., 2014, p.
 839).
 "Few" is an imprecise term, and how the inference came about is not transparent but remains unclear because no systematic literature review is provided.
-As an example of a variability judgment that informed the research problem, we coded the following section in Hilbig et al. (2014, p.
-529): "However, at closer inspection, the extant findings also reveal a noteworthy degree of variability, such that some individuals actually behave very much in line with self-interested individual utility maximization, whereas others display other-regarding preferences (e.g., Engel, 2011; Fischbacher, Gächter, & Fehr, 2001)."
-The inference is not precise because the degree of variability is not quantified, and it is also not clear how the inference came about because the authors do not share whether they systematically reviewed the existing literature.
+As an example of a variability judgment that informed the research problem, we coded the following section in Hilbig et al. (2014): "However, at closer inspection, the extant findings also reveal a noteworthy degree of variability, such that some individuals actually behave very much in line with self-interested individual utility maximization, whereas others display otherregarding preferences (e.g., Engel, 2011; Fischbacher, Gächter, & Fehr, 2001)" (p.
+529).
+The inference is not precise because the degree of variability is not quantified, and it is also not clear how the inference came about because the authors did not share whether they systematically reviewed the existing literature.